Strike-Through Pricing

 -

-If both strike-through and quantity pricing are enabled, the comparison pricing displayed is strike-through pricing (the customer’s price level next to the struck-through default price) until the customer selects an item quantity that passes a quantity discounting threshold.
-At which point, the comparison pricing changes to the price of the item at the previous price quantity threshold.
+If both strike-through and quantity pricing are enabled, strike-through pricing is displayed until the customer selects a quantity that passes a discount threshold.
+At that point, the comparison price changes to the previous quantity's price.

 For example, if the price for 1 – 49 items is $24.99 and the price for 50 – 99 items is $22.99 and a customer selects 55 items, then $22.99 will be displayed as the offered price with $24.99 struck through.